Believing without Seeing: Quality Scores for Contextualizing Vision-Language Model Explanations

 \section{Are VLM Explanation Quality Scores Helpful to Users?}

 Calibration alone does not necessarily translate to downstream utility for users in real-world scenarios~\cite{vodrahalli2022uncalibrated}.
-To what extent can providing $\visualfidelity$ and $\contrastiveness$ scores alongside VLM explanations help users more accurately decide when to believe VLM predictions?
+We now investigate whether providing $\visualfidelity$ and $\contrastiveness$ scores alongside VLM explanations helps users more accurately decide when to believe VLM predictions.